23 Jan HMRC or Tax Scam

 - not download attachments or click on links in emails that are unexpected.

-HMRC and genuine organisations, such as banks, will not contact individuals out of the blue and ask for PIN numbers, password details or bank details.
+HMRC and genuine organizations, such as banks, will not contact individuals out of the blue and ask for PIN numbers, password details or bank details.
 Suspicious emails should be forwarded to HMRC ([email protected]) and suspicious texts to 60599.
 Alternatively, individuals who are the victim of an attempted fraud can contact Action Fraud on 0300 123 2040 or report the fraud using their online tool.